FrostbyteGames1/Frostbytes-Maximum-Mobility/README.md

 **Overview:**

-This mod adds three new behaviors to Minecraft's player movement system, all of which can be toggled independently using keybinds.
+This mod adds three new behaviors to Minecraft's player movement system, all of which can be customized independently using configs.

-1. Step Up: A less annoying version of auto jump that changes the player's step height from 0.6 blocks to 1.25 blocks.
+1. Step Up: A less annoying version of auto jump that allows the player to climb up blocks without jumping.
-2. Coyote Time: Allows the player to jump up to 10 ticks (half a second) after falling off of a block, making longer jumps slightly more forgiving.
+2. Coyote Time: Allows the player to jump up even after falling off of a block, making longer jumps slightly more forgiving.
-3. Boat Step Up: Applies Step Up to boats, allowing them to climb up to one block at a time, rather than getting stuck on path blocks.
+3. Boat Step Up: Applies Step Up to boats, allowing them to climb up to blocks like other rideable mobs.

 **Notes:**